LeidenUniversityLibrary/digmanclass/glossary.md

 Until the invention of the page number readers had no means to find a particular page in the book quickly.
 The system medieval scribes came up with is slightly different from our modern pagination.
-Only one side of each leaf was given a number, meaning that medieval \'foliation\' referred to not one but two pages.
+Only one side of each leaf was given a number, meaning that medieval 'foliation' referred to not one but two pages.
 Although the practice of placing a number sequence throughout the book is observed in some earlier manuscripts, it became popular in the thirteenth century.
 Scholars at